example42/example42.github.io/_drafts/2017-01-16-the-optimal-hiera-yaml.md

 Also, when a ENC is used, I avoid to use it to store data, so that infrastructure data is not present in multiple places.
 The only exception is when the ENC is used to set global parameters in the hierarchy.

 Still, your mileage may vary and you might find better or more fitting solutions for your use case.
+Maybe you want to check [VoxPupuli Website](https://voxpupuli.org/) for other [Hiera data backends](https://voxpupuli.org/plugins/#hiera).

 Alessandro Franceschi